aholton001/tuftsstudentresources/README.md

 This repository contains the files for the tuftsstudentresource appliance website.
 It is meant to perform the following tasks:

-  *Allow customers to put in a repair request
+  *Allow customers to schedule a repair request and receive updates

-  *Keep track of the current rented fridges through a barcode system
+  *Keep track of the current fridge inventory and assist with move-in/move-out